ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 ## Deployment Details

-The _Deployment Details_ panel shows a quick description of your {{site.data.keyword.databases-for-enterprisedb}} deployment.
+The _Deployment Details_ pane shows a quick description of your {{site.data.keyword.databases-for-enterprisedb}} deployment.

 ### Type